heiklap/dawo/README.md

 - base_struct : Structuring base classes.
 These two libraries do not depend other dawo files.
 - chore : Start of bigger "job" / "chore" for real-world-work.
 Imitating functionality of other, bigger, same kind of library.
-- dawlib_coll : Examples and hacking material of Dart collections.
+- dawlib_coll : Resurces.
+Examples and hacking material of Dart collections.
 - dawo.dart : main file, exports : dawo_src.dart.
 - dawo_app : DawoApp class, handles Missions and creates out-put-buffers.
 - dawo_connector.dart Connecting  ( as #client's) app - mission - chore together,  mediating them.
+  Seeking deep, inner connections of objects.
-- dawo_dev : Classes, that help in developing this package.
+- dawo_dev : Classes and data, that help in developing this package.
   Helper functions for cl (command line)and screen output.
 - dawo_mill : Plan: processing commands orderly, all they in row, by given priorities.
-- dawo_mission : Chunk of command-processing between app and chore.
-  Missions keep and process data (clay) in certain area.
 - dawo_src  File created by stagehand plugin app.
   Here it imports all other libraries and gathers some information about them.
-- dawo_tools : Helper tools, sleep, stamps aso.
+- equipment : material and name resources for Mission and Chore.
+- missions : Chunk of command-processing between app and chore.
+Caring Chores.
+  Missions keep and process data (clay) in certain area.
 - rumba.dart : Rumba classes .dance method keeps dawo's control-flow.
+- tools : Helper tools, sleep, stamps aso.

 src.dart imports files: